JacobPulk/art/README.md

 ## 3.5.
 Interrupt searching or rendering

 Most scheme/theme searches, and image renders, should produce a result in seconds or minutes, especially under the default settings.
-Regardless, if a search or render is taking too long, press ``ctrl + c`` to interrupt it and enter a new command.
+Regardless, if a search or render is taking too long, press ``ctrl + i`` to interrupt it and enter a new command.

-Pressing `ctrl + c` outside of these times will crash the program.

 <br>